 Technical work practices

-Although there are well established techniques for studying physical work, at present we do not know how to describe or study work that is mental or discursive.
+Although there are well established techniques for studying physical work, describing or studying work that is mental or discursive is more challenging.
 One objective of WTO’s research agenda is to document work practices in a variety of diverse technological settings.